 A preliminary grading plan was not available for this site.
-It is our understanding that site grading is to be limited to the building, barn and OWTS locations and will alter the existing topography only to the extent necessary to accommodate the proposed development.
-Based on the test boring for this investigation, excavations are anticipated to encounter clayey sandstone with interbedded sandy claystone seams.
+It is our understanding that site grading is to be limited to the building and OWTS locations and will alter the existing topography only to the extent necessary to accommodate the proposed development.
+Based on the test boring for this investigation, excavations are anticipated to encounter clayey sandstone with the potential for thinly interbedded sandy claystone seams.